 - the name of the organisation, company/business name, or individual name/s

-- your Customer Reference Number (CRN), Australian Company Number (ACN) or Australian Business Number (ABN) if known
+- your CRN, Australian Company Number (ACN) or Australian Business Number (ABN) if known

-- a list of the registration numbers to be attached to each common due date
+- a list of the registrations to be attached to each common due date

-- the name of the individual or joint registered operators—the request must be signed by all parties to ensure they all agree to having their registration on a common due date
+- the name of the individual or joint registered operators—the request must be signed by all parties to ensure they all agree to having their registrations on a common due date

-- a signed request if a company/business requires a common due date—signed either by the organisation’s proprietor, fleet manager or someone in authority.
+- a signed request if a company/business requires a common due date—signed either by the organisation's proprietor, fleet manager or someone in authority on company letterhead.

 Note: a common due date cannot be removed or added to a registration via Transport and Main Roads online services.